vreville/starAML/README.md

 # Install:

 No specific instructions for install.
-Run your script ensuring that all sources are known by $PYTHON_PATH.
+Run your script ensuring that all sources are known by $PYTHONPATH.
 An example is provided with the script example.py

 For any question, write at victor.reville@irap.omp.eu